IS303-Steffen/p04-hair-salon-web-app/README.md

 - This is a team project.
 Through GitHub Classroom you should have created a shared GitHub repository with your teammates.
 As long as you upload your finished code to that team repository, each team member will get credit.
 You will also need to fill out a peer review survey on Learning Suite to recieve credit (if you're in a team by yourself, you don't need to).
 - I do not provide automated tests for projects.
 You will need to determine yourself whether the code meets the requirements provided in the rubric.
 It is important for you to be able to determine whether a program you write meets requirements (in the real world there won't be pre-written tests to tell you if you did your job right).
 #### Overview
-- [Add a link here!]() for a video of me running through the logic of the program.
+- [Click here](https://www.youtube.com/watch?v=4VG8CLuQtRU) for a video of me running through what the project will look like.
 - The point of this project is to translate logic similar to your previous project to use a GUI web application using Streamlit, and then actually host your project on the internet so that anyone could use it.
 Most of the set up and a lot of the logic from your previous project is already present here in the `data_to_insert.py` file.
 - This project is split up into 4 parts in 4 different files:
     - **Part 1: Set up your database on Supabase**